Britannia Depicta

-Britannia Depicta was an illustrated road atlas for Britain.
+Britannia Depicta or Ogilby improv'd was an illustrated road atlas for Britain.
 It was printed in numerous editions over many decades from 1720 into the 19th century and updated with engravings by many artisans who worked from drawings of other artists.
 It featured strip maps.

-The atlas was based on the earlier work of John Ogilby who published the first British road atlas in 1675.
+The atlas was based on the earlier work of John Ogilby who published his Britannia, the first British road atlas drawn to scale, in 1675.
 Britannia Depicta was printed in 1720 by Emanuel Bowen and John Owen's firm Bowen & Owen.
 It was one of Bowen's earliest works.